jahman07104/jahman07104.github.io/_posts/2021-03-20-a_coding_process_that_demonstrates_the_essence_of_react.markdown

 ---
 layout: post
 title:      " A Coding Process that demonstrates the essence of react"
-date:       2021-03-20 14:51:34 +0000
+date:       2021-03-20 10:51:35 -0400
 permalink:  a_coding_process_that_demonstrates_the_essence_of_react
 ---

-The task at hand is to add a search input to choose a profile by name
+The task at hand is to add a search input to choose a profile by name.
 In other words type the name and have that profile appear.
-The App was already built and connected to the redux store First thing to do is decide where to begin.. what component..??
+The App is already built and connected to the redux store First thing to do is decide where to begin.. what component..??